 Sam has held postdoctoral research fellowships from the British Academy and Economic and Social Research Council, and is a current holder of a €1.5 million research fellowship from the European Research Council.
 In addition, he has received funding as a Principal Investigator from the Medical Research Council, the Leverhulme Trust, the Economic and Social Research Council, the Rett Syndrome Research Trust and others, and as a co-Investigator from the National Institute of Health Research, the Nuffield Foundation, the MQ Mental Health charity and others.

 In addition, Sam is very active in the public communication of science.
 He appeared as one of the psychologists in the multi-award-winning Channel 4 series The Secret Life of 4-, 5- and 6-Year-Olds, produced by Teresa Watkins for RDF Television and supported by the Wellcome Trust.
 He appears regularly on television (BBC, ITV, Channel 4, Sky) and radio (all channels), and in all national newspapers.
-Sam has acted as media spokesperson for public campaigns by Save the Children, Nickelodeon, Ikea, Dulux and more.
+Sam has acted as media spokesperson for public campaigns by Public Health England, Save the Children, Nickelodeon, Ikea, Dulux and more.